 - On average, 47 percent of data records that are newly created has at least one critical error.

-The Costs of Inaccurate Data
+The Costs of Inaccurate or Bad Data

 The costs associated with these critical errors are enormous.
 Data Driven recommends calculating the cost using the “rule of ten”: “It costs ten times as much to complete a unit of work when the data is flawed in any way, as it does when it is perfect.”
 And those costs only continue to rise with our growing dependence on data.
 A study by IBM indicates that bad data costs U.S. companies $3.1 trillion per year.